Merge PDF

 Frequently asked questions

 No. The merge runs locally in JavaScript.
 Your files never leave the browser tab.
+You can verify this by opening DevTools, switching to the Network panel, and watching that no upload request fires when you merge.